 Jo Jago - Artist

 Jo Jago - Wanaka Artist - www.jojagoart.comAfter an unfortunate series of difficult life events, Jo discovered painting & photography.
 They are art forms she adores.
 To date, her most memorable experience has been seeing a lady moved to tears of joy by one of her pieces of work.
 To be able to create art that moves people in such a beautiful way is a phenomenal gift and it is why Jo creates.
 Creating art is Jo's "happy space" and she finds it to be amazingly satisfying.
-She has a studio at the Wanaka Arts Centre and also teaches watercolour painting and other art classes to adults & children locally and in other locations around New Zealand.
+Until recently Jo had a studio at the Wanaka Arts Centre, however she has recently moved to another beautiful spot in the South Island - Brighton, Dunedin.
+She continues to teach watercolour painting and runs other art classes to adults & children locally and in other locations around New Zealand.

 Jo takes pleasure in the little things in life, and is naturally inquisitive, often taking photographs to paint from or as art in their own right.
 She uses high-quality fine arts paper and top of the range paints & materials.
 This ensures a beautiful finish on her art.
 Jo is drawn to the watercolour and alcohol ink mediums as they are difficult to control and challenge her perfectionist nature.
 Although some artists dislike these mediums for this reason, Jo enjoys the intricacy of them.